Generative Modeling on Manifolds Through Mixture of Riemannian Diffusion Processes: Abstract

 \section{Abstract}

-Learning the distribution of data on Riemannian manifolds is crucial for modeling data from non-Euclidean space, which is required by many applications from diverse scientific fields.
+Learning the distribution of data on Riemannian manifolds is crucial for modeling data from non-Euclidean space, which is required by many applications in diverse scientific fields.
 Yet, existing generative models on manifolds suffer from expensive divergence computation or rely on approximations of heat kernel.
 These limitations restrict their applicability to simple geometries and hinder scalability to high dimensions.
-In this work, we introduce the Riemannian Diffusion Mixture, a principled framework for building a generative process on manifolds as a mixture of endpoint-conditioned diffusion processes instead of relying on the denoising approach of previous diffusion models, for which the generative process is characterized by its drift guiding toward the most probable endpoint with respect to the geometry of the manifold.
-We further propose a simple yet efficient training objective for learning the mixture process, that is readily applicable to general manifolds.
-Our method outperforms previous generative models on various manifolds while scaling to high dimensions and requires a dramatically reduced number of in-training simulation steps for general manifolds.
+In this work, we introduce the Riemannian Diffusion Mixture, a principled framework for building a generative diffusion process on manifolds.
+Instead of following the denoising approach of previous diffusion models, we construct a diffusion process using a mixture of bridge processes derived on general manifolds without requiring heat kernel estimations.
+We develop a geometric understanding of the mixture process, deriving the drift as a weighted mean of tangent directions to the data points that guides the process toward the data distribution.
+We further propose a scalable training objective for learning the mixture process that readily applies to general manifolds.
+Our method achieves superior performance on diverse manifolds with dramatically reduced number of in-training simulation steps for general manifolds. \footnotemark